DMVis/DMVis/documentation/components/Filter.md

 # Filter

-The filter component adds a filter to the right side of the visualisation.
-It can be used to filter and sort the data displayed in the visualisation.
+The filter component adds a filter to the right side of a visualisation.
+It can be used to filter and sort the data displayed in a visualisation.

-> Note: Filter can be enabled inside [BaseVisualisation](components/basevisualisation.md) by passing the DataUtil to `showFilter`.
+> Note: Filter can be enabled inside [BaseVisualisation](components/basevisualisation.md) by passing the `DataUtils` instance to `showFilter`.
 If you have multiple visualisation on one page it is advised to use the `Filter` component outside of `BaseVisualisation`.

-# Table of Contents
+## Table of Contents

 - [Referenced Components](#referenced-components)
 - [Required Attributes](#required-attributes)
 - [Optional Attributes](#optional-attributes)
 - [Example Usage](#example-usage)

-# Referenced Components
+## Referenced Components

 This component utilises the following components: